-Orcinus orca, more commonly referred to as killer whales or orca, are the second most widely distributed mammal species in the world after humans and one of the most widely recognized species in the oceans.
+Orcinus orca, more commonly referred to as killer whale or orca, is the second most widely distributed mammal species in the world after humans and one of the most widely recognized species in the oceans.
 Orcas are distinctive because of their black and white coloration pattern with white eyepatches and gray saddle patches behind their dorsal fins.
 The contrasting coloration proves useful for coordinating group hunting activities and social signaling while also allowing orcas to be easily recognized in the ocean.
 Intelligent, long-lived, cooperative hunters, and intensely social animals, killer whales, or “wolves of the sea,” are the ocean’s top predator found in all the world’s oceans.1 Because of their generally large size, orcas are sometimes mistaken as whales.
 However, orcas are actually the largest member of the Delphinidae family living in tight social groups like other dolphin species.
 These orca groups, called pods, are stable family units with individuals generally remaining with their mothers for life.
 Observations of resident orca pods have confirmed they are led by matriarchs and scientists suggest this social structure occurs in other orca ecotypes.

 An ecotype is “a population of a species that survives as a distinct group through environmental selection and isolation and that is comparable with a taxonomic subspecies” (Merriam-Webster).
 There are ten orca ecotypes around the world.
 Scientists separated orca populations into these ten ecotypes based on body size, coloration, habitat range, vocalizations, diet, and social structure.
 Currently, all the orcas that populate the oceans are scientifically named Orcinus orca.
 However, scientists have advocated the need to separate some orca ecotypes into individual species.